melsman/mlkit/index.md

      <h3>SML'97</h3>
        <img width="100" alt="The Definition" align="right" src="{{BASE_PATH}}/images/Thedef.jpg">
        <p>The MLKit compiler covers all of Standard ML,
-          as defined in the 1997 edition of the Definition of Standard ML.
-The MLKit implements most of the latest Standard ML Basis Library specification.</p>
+          as defined in the 1997 edition of the <a href="http://mitpress.mit.edu/books/definition-standard-ml">Definition of Standard ML</a>.
+The
+          MLKit implements most of the latest Standard ML Basis Library specification.</p>
    </div>